twobunnyrabbit/cohort-002-skill-building/exercises/05-memory-skill-building/05.01-basic-memory-setup/problem/readme.md

 };
 ```

-- [ ] Format the loaded memories for display in the system prompt
+- [ ] Format the loaded memories for the system prompt

-  - Use the `formatMemory()` function to format each memory item
+Use the `formatMemory()` function to format each memory item and join them together.
+Store the result in the `memoriesText` variable:
-  - Map over the memories array and join them with newlines
-  - Store the result in the `memoriesText` variable (replace the TODO comment)

 ```ts
 // TODO: Format the memories to display in the UI using the formatMemory function